tildearrow/furnace/doc/1-intro/glossary.md

 **Hz**: hertz. a unit representing divisions of one second.
 1 Hz means once per second; 100 Hz means one hundred times per second. also, _kHz_ (kilohertz, one thousand per second) and _MHz_ (megahertz, one million per second).

-**interpolate** (pattern): to fill in the area between two values with a smooth ramp of values in between.
+**interpolate**: to fill in the area between two values with a smooth ramp of values in between.

-**interpolation** (sample): filtering of sample output to remove unintended harmonics and achieve a smoother sound.
-- analogous to image antialiasing.
-- some sample-based chips can perform interpolation, but most cannot.
+- some sample-based chips can interpolate, filtering out unwanted harmonics.

 **ladder effect**: an inaccurate yet common term for the DAC distortion that affects some Yamaha FM chips.

-**LFO**: low frequency oscillator. this is a slow, often subsonic oscillator used to alter other sounds.
+**LFO**: low frequency oscillator. a wave with a slow period (often below hearing range) used to alter other sounds.

 **macro**: a sequence of values automatically applied while a note plays.